knpuniversity/stripe/knpu/ep2-subscriptions/validating-coupons.md

 minutes.
 But just for now, let's `dump($stripeCoupon)` and `die` to see what it looks like.

-Ok, refresh, hit "I have a coupon code," fill in our `CHEAP_SHEEP` code.
+Ok, refresh, hit "I have a coupon code," fill in our `CHEAP_SHEEP` code, and submit!

 There it is!
 In the `_values` section where the data hides, the coupon has an `id`, it shows the `amount_off` in cents and has a few other things, like `duration`, in